Kansas City University logo

 Key Highlights

-• Founded in May 1916 as the fifth osteopathic medical school in the nation.
+• Established in 1916 as the fifth osteopathic medical school in the United States, with a century-long legacy in health education.

-• Operates two distinct campuses: one in Kansas City and a second in Joplin, Missouri.
+• Operates two thriving campuses: the historic Kansas City campus and a modern, expanding campus in Joplin, Missouri.

-• Home to a new College of Dental Medicine on the Joplin campus, offering a 4-year Doctor of Dental Medicine (DMD) degree, with the first class graduating in 2027.
+• Features a College of Dental Medicine on its Joplin campus, offering a comprehensive 4-year Doctor of Dental Medicine (DMD) degree.

-• Features a College of Biosciences providing Master of Science programs in Biomedical Sciences and a Master of Arts in Bioethics.
+• Offers a variety of advanced degrees, including a Doctor of Osteopathic Medicine (DO), Master of Science programs in Biomedical Sciences, and a Master of Arts in Bioethics.

-• A founding partner and stakeholder institution of BioNexus KC, fostering biomedical research opportunities.
+• A founding partner of BioNexus KC, providing significant biomedical research opportunities within the greater Kansas City area.

 Timeline